Using Color to Reinforce Your Real Estate Brand

 There is no rule that says you cannot choose different colors for your logo.
 The best colors are those that are easy to read and convey the message you want to send.
 You may want to talk with a marketing professional to choose your best colors.

 Brown, for example, can be used to convey a rugged and earthy appeal, as with Saddleback Leather Co.
 However, when used in a different context, brown creates feelings of warmth and comfort – it is the dominant hue for family celebrations like Thanksgiving, and it is widely used by chocolate brands like Hershey’s and M&M’s.

-Studies have shown that consumers prefer easily recognizable name brands, making color an important component when forging a brand’s identity.
+The choice of color can have a profound effect on the viewer.
 Some experts go as far as to say that marketers should use color to differentiate their brand from major competitors.

 Your real estate brand’s color scheme must represent your target audience’s desires and emotional associations, as well as the value proposition or marketing promise that your brand offers in response to those desires.

 Choosing a color that differentiates your brand should be based on several criteria, some of which include:

 Who are they, what do they care about, and what mood should they be in to be able to engage with your brand?
 Consumers are affected by colors in different ways, and cultural trends affecting this are constantly in transition.

 Which color conveys the meaning of your brand’s value and unique selling proposition to the audience?
 That’s why realtors need to understand their target audience when designing a logo.